MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-audio-calls.md

 ---
-title: Support audio calls with Skype | Microsoft Docs
+title: Conduct audio calls with Skype | Microsoft Docs
 description: Learn how to conduct audio calls with Skype using the Bot Builder SDK for .NET.
 author: kbrandl
 ms.author: v-kibran